What is Anthropology: What It Means to be Human

 Anthropologists do Fieldwork

 Anthropologists emphasize empirical study with extended periods of data collection or ethnographic fieldwork.
 More than simply studying people, anthropologists study with people, becoming students and collaborators with the people investigated.
 Anthropologists seek the meaning of data and bring interpretive skills to the analysis and presentation of data.
 Anthropologists pioneered techniques to uncover hidden stories, such as Michel-Rolph Trouillot’s Silencing the Past: Power and the Production of History, which examines how certain stories become available for history-making.
-[Sadly, this brilliant anthropologist passed away July 2012.
-See In Memoriam, Michel-Rolph Trouillot]
+[See the Trouillot Bibliography for a vision of anthropology in the modern world.]

 Another contemporary effort to address the question of “What is Anthropology?” is the web-journal anthropologies, with its inaugural issue devoted precisely to essays on What is Anthropology?
 Later issues feature short essays about various aspects of anthropology, including Anthropology with Purpose: Applied, Public, Academic and The Neoliberalized, Debt-plagued, Low Wage, Corporatized University.